xy-guo/Learning-Monocular-Depth-by-Stereo/README.md

 - [ ] Data preparation code
 - [ ] check requirements
 - [ ] Cityscapes pretraining code
-- [ ] Supervised finetune code
 - [ ] update use_pretrained_weights option for training monocular network.
-By default it is disabled.
+By default it is enabled.

 # Citation
 If you find this code useful in your research, please cite: